The Best City Guide to Historic Newport, RI

 Website: Franklin Spa

 There are few great breakfast places in Newport, but the locals frequent Franklin Spa located off the corner of Spring Street and Memorial Blvd.
-This is not what you’d think of as the poshest place to start your day, but you’ll find yacht and shop owners dining side by side here.
+This is where you’ll find yacht and shop owners dining side by side here.
 Their specialties: Eggs Benedict done every which way with a choice of lobster, smoked salmon, veggies, hot sausage, pork or bacon.
-Their stuffed pancakes and oversized omelettes should not be overlooked at this mid century diner which actually hasn’t changed since the ’50’s.
+Their stuffed pancakes and oversized omelettes should not be overlooked at this mid century diner which hasn’t changed since the ’50’s.
 This is the real deal.

 Not to Miss: Their Brenton Reef Benedict